 The conference invites submissions reporting original unpublished work.

 Regular papers: these papers will not be exceeding 15 pages including references and their minimum length will be 12 pages.
 The accepted regular papers will be published in a Springer LNAI volume which will be available at the time of the conference

-Short papers: these papers will not exceed 7 pages (excluding references) and will be available as conference e-proceedings with ISBN and will be available at the time of the conference
+Short papers: these papers will not exceed 7 pages (excluding references) and will be published by Tradulex as conference e-proceedings with ISBN.
+The proceedings will be available at the time of the conference

 Poster presentations: these papers will not exceed 4 pages (excluding references) and will be included in the conference e-proceedings along with the short papers